-It should also be noted that the choice of any of the above methods should take into account the circumstances, nature of the transaction, the information available and the degree of comparability of the transactions.
+It should also be noted that the choice of any of the methods indicated above should take into account the circumstances, the nature of the transaction, the information available and the degree of comparability of the transactions.

-To the extent that it is not possible to use any of these methods, the taxpayer may apply other valuation methods in accordance with the principle of full competition.
+To the extent that the use of any of these methods is not possible, the taxpayer may apply other valuation methods in accordance with the Arm’s Length principle.

-In order to determine whether two or more operations are comparable or equivalent, paragraph 2 of Article 17 of the Regulations to the Corporate Income Tax Law indicates that the following circumstances must be taken into consideration:
+In order to determine whether two or more transactions are comparable, Article 17, numeral 2 of the Regulations of the Corporate Tax Act states that the following circumstances must be taken into consideration:

 - The functions assumed by the parties to the transaction, as well as the assets and risks involved.